Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 **Prerequisite:** :weapon-prop-heavy: **Heavy**, :weapon-prop-reach: **Reach**, or :weapon-prop-versatile: **Versatile** property

-If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw with a DC equal to 8 + your Proficiency Bonus + the ability modifier used to make the :d20-attack: **Attack Roll**.
+If you hit a creature with this weapon, you can force the creature to make a Constitution saving throw with a DC equal to 8 + your Proficiency Bonus + the ability modifier used to make the attack roll.
 On a failed save, the creature has the Prone condition.

 ---